spinnaker/spinnaker/experimental/docker-compose/README.md

 Click "Create".

+*Note: You should be aware of the implications of opening up your virtual machines to the public internet prior to configuring firewall rules.
+Several more secure options (e.g. SSH tunnel, SOCKS proxy) are described [here](https://cloud.google.com/solutions/connecting-securely).*

 ## Launch Spinnaker via Docker Compose

 Now that everything is set up, you should switch to using the goocker docker machine: ``` eval "$(docker-machine env goocker)" ```